grafana-toolbox/grafana-snapshots-tool/README.md

 * currently snapshots for Table doesn't work.
 * repeat is not supported
 * overrides are not used to modify values !
+* changes with new version of Grafana (>7.5) have several impacts on the rendering of panels; a code review is required to improve the result.